EENI Global Business School

 2. Trade Agreements:

-The strong influence of China in Africa (the Sinization of Africa, control of raw materials), and the increasing the role of Korea and Japan in the African continent will also be analysed.
+The strong influence of China in Africa (the Sinization of Africa, control of raw materials), and the increasing the role of Korea and Japan in the African continent will also be analyzed.

-1. Forum on China-Africa Cooperation: a key political-trade tool for the Sinization of Africa;
+1. China-Africa Cooperation: a key political-trade tool for the Sinization of Africa

-Study Master Doctorate in International Business in Spanish Religiones de China Study, Course Master Doctorate in International Business in French Religions de la Chine Masters Foreign Trade in Portuguese Religiões da China.
+Study Master Doctorate in International Business in Spanish Religiones de China Study Doctorate in International Business in French Religions de la Chine Masters Foreign Trade in Portuguese Religiões da China.

 We do not use cookies